-No refunds for any reason. Please keep this in mind before signing up.

 Overall cut off is 18 hours.

 Blue Lake Aid will be full aid station providing hot food and more!!
 Most aid stations will have medical personnel and HAM radio operators or satellite phone communication.
 Medical volunteers are on site to assist with minor medical issues.
-Post race meal provided at the finish line!
+Post race meal provided at the finish line for all participants.

-Finish, Mile 40.1, Cut off at 3am Sunday, July 23.
-Runners have up to 18 hrs to complete the route.
+Finish, Mile 40.1, Cut off at 2am Sunday, Aug 11.
+Runners have up to 18 hrs to complete the route although most runners finish under 16 hours.

 WHAT'S AT THE AID STATIONS?
 Please note there are only 2 aid stations!
-There will also be a BBQ at the finish line for all runners and their families.
+There will also be a post race meal at the finish line for all runners and their families.
+Aid stations are stocked with ultra distance food like sandwiches, wraps, fruit, soda, snacks, soup (at night), gels, electrolyte caps, candy, electrolyte drink and water.

 BLUE LAKE AID: This station will be well stocked and carry a variety of food.
 We will have fruit, sandwiches and wraps, chips, dips, hot soup at night, a variety of snacks and candy.
 Aid will have gels, electrolyte drink (we will have Tailwind Nutrition), electrolyte pills, medical kits.
 For drinks we will have water, soda, juice, and Tailwind Nutrition.
 Ice will also be available at Blue Lake aid station.
 We will have vegetarian options.